 He is joined by a leadership team at NightShares that has collectively held senior roles at such firms as Barclays Global Investors/Blackrock, WisdomTree, State Street, and Pacific Life.

-NSPY and NIWM are listed on NYSE Arca and each have an expense ratio of 0.55%.
+NSPY and NIWM are listed on NYSE Arca, and each has an expense ratio of 0.55%.

 Additional information on NightShares, the night effect, and these funds can be found at www.NightShares.com.